DimitriCapetz/arista-nsx/README.md

 - Configure additional switchports via Arista eAPI and perform the hardware bindings in NSX for those ports.
 - Configure additional switchports via Arista CloudVision Portal REST API and perform the hardware bindings in NSX for those ports.

+One other key thing to note is that the switchport VLAN ID is programmatically derived by taking the first, then last two digits of the auto-assigned VNI from NSX.
+This is just an example so the vlan_id variable in each script can be set by any number of methods depending on your needs.

 # Version and Dependency Notes

 These scripts are written in python 3 (3.6 to be exact) and I haven't done any checking for backwards compatibility.
 They are designed to be ran off-box and not directly on the Arista switches.
 They also rely on the following modules that must be installed via pip.